 Love it fanatically, just enjoy it generally or find it a big yawn, we live in an era where Star Wars fandom is a big part of our cultural heritage.
 I am old enough to have sat through Star Wars Phase 1 and seen the original trilogy – Star Wars (1977), The Empire Strikes Back (1980) and Return of the Jedi (1983) – in theatres.
 It was a sense of discovery for one’s adolescent mind – of not just being absorbed in another world but being turned on to all the things that came with it.
 I lived and breathed Star Wars for the next few years.
 The good thing about this being the infancy of the phenomenon was that it wasn’t quite yet overwhelmed by the merchandising and one instead turned to lapping up all the information they could absorb in magazines of the day like Starlog, Starburst, Fantastic Films, Cinefantastique and Famous Monsters of Filmland.
 These turned one on to Star Wars‘ predecessors like Flash Gordon (1936), Buck Rogers (1939) and writers like E.E.
 ‘Doc’ Smith and Jack Williamson.
 By pointing out the in-references that appeared in Star Wars, they made you want to go and check out works like This Island Earth (1955), Dune (1965) and THX 1138 (1971).
 If you read the pages of these magazine with a fine toothcomb, absorbing everything, they alerted you to other science-fiction that was on the way and talked about what had come before.
 It was an instant education in fandom.
 Everything I do today with this site had its groundwork laid back during those formative years.

 Phase 2 of Star Wars fandom began sometime in the 1980s and went into overdrive in the early 1990s.
 This seemed to involve George Lucas marketing every conceivable aspect of the universe in some way before the eventual release of his prequel trilogy – Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
 Alas these met with underwhelming response from fans of the original trilogy.
-After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, and to be followed by Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: The Rise of the Skywalker (2019) and others in the pipeline.
+After that, Lucas sold out interest to Disney, who decided there was even more that could be milked from the films, resulting in Star Wars Episode VII: The Force Awakens (2015), the start of a new trilogy, and to be followed by Star Wars Episode VIII: The Last Jedi (2017) and Star Wars Episode IX: Rise of the Skywalker (2019) and others in the pipeline.
 These have certainly brought fans flocking back after the bad experience of the prequels.

 Rogue One emerges as the first of a series of spinoffs that are being released every second year in between the episodes of the new trilogy.
-Rogue One is the first of these and was followed by Solo: A Star Wars Story (2018) and the tv series The Mandalorian (2019- ).
+Rogue One is the first of these and was followed by Solo: A Star Wars Story (2018), plus the tv series The Mandalorian (2019- ).
 This feels exactly like it was back in the 1980s when Lucasfilm was engaged in its marketing every facet of the original trilogy he could think to spin something off from.
 Thus we had the infamous The Star Wars Holiday Special (1978); two Ewok movies, The Ewok Adventure/Caravan of Courage (1984) and Ewoks and the Marauders of Endor (1986); a number of animated tv series Droids (1985-6), Ewoks (1985-7), Star Wars: Clone Wars (2003-5), Star Wars: The Clone Wars (2008-14) and Star Wars: Rebels (2014– ), as well as one animated theatrical film Star Wars: Clone Wars (2008).
 And then there were the endless spinoff books devoted to even minor background characters – entire series such as Bounty Hunters Wars, Coruscant Nights, Jedi Apprentice, The Old Republic, Tales of the Jedi and others, as well as series devoted to the adventures of characters like Lando Calrissian, Boba Fett, Darth Maul and Han Solo, even short story collections such as Tales from the Mos Eisley Cantina (1995) and Tales from Jabba’s Palace (1996).
 Rogue One and the Han Solo origin film feel exactly like Disney are conducting the filmed equivalent of the various Lando Calrissian and Boba Fett spinoff novels.

 On one level, you can commend Lucasflm for their ability to endlessly spin off separate adventures from every imaginable facet of the original.
 On the other hand, this degree of proliferation leaves me questioning how much substance there is to the universe.
 How many stories can you keep doing about rebels against an evil Empire when the politics of the situation come in no greater shadings than either black or white?
 How many different ways can there be to do duels with lightsabres – we’ve had different coloured ones, multi-bladed ones, two-handed duels, people fighting more than one opponent but what else is left?
 (To commend Rogue One, at least there is no lightsabre in sight until the very end).
 How many times does the Death Star have to keep getting wheeled out as a McGuffin – it was a central element of Star Wars; they were building new ones in Return of the Jedi and The Force Awakens; the prequel trilogy featured the building of the original; while here we have a separate adventure about how the rebels came to obtain the plans.